William Cumming (artist): Biography

 Although Cumming was close friends with most of the artists identified as members of the 'Northwest School', his mature work had little to do with the earth-toned, nature-inspired abstraction of the genre.
 His art was usually figurative, capturing moments of daily life using light and shadow to create form in broad strokes, and utilizing contrasting, vibrant colors to move the viewer through the painting and accentuate the main elements.
 His scenes usually included people or animals, either in motion or in slice-of-life portrayals.
 Facial details are minimal.
 As a life drawing instructor, Cumming would note that you could recognize a friend down the road just by their gait and posture, without ever seeing their face.
 Body language is a key element in his work.
 Because of this, he advocated that students paint figures from memory of observation instead of direct figure drawing.

 In the late 1950s and early 60s Cumming's work won prizes in several northwest competitions, and in 1961 the Seattle Art Museum presented a very successful solo exhibition.
 During his marriage to Sue Kruger (at seventeen years, the longest of his seven marriages) he moved to Upper Preston, Washington, where the two raised horses, which became a frequent subject of Cumming's art.
 He continued teaching for the rest of his life, becoming well known for his outspoken opinions.
 He derided the pretensions of fine art, declaring that his favorite painter was Eustace Ziegler, a popular painter of romantic Alaskan landscapes.

 Cumming authored Sketchbook, A Memoir of the 30s & the Northwest School, which was published in 1984.
 Another book, William Cumming: The Image of Consequence, by Cumming and Matthew Kangas, was also published in 2005, in conjunction with an exhibition of Cumming's work at the Frye Art Museum.

-Cumming died of congestive heart failure on November 22, 2010 at age 93 in Seattle, Washington.
-William Cumming is buried in Seattle's Lakeview Cemetery, the same cemetery that the founders of Seattle and Bruce Lee are laid to rest.
+Cumming died of congestive heart failure on November 22, 2010, at age 93 in Seattle, Washington.
+William Cumming is buried in Seattle's Lakeview Cemetery, the same cemetery where founders of Seattle and Bruce Lee are laid to rest.